Retraining New Hires

 It is not necessary for employers to retrain new employees if:

-• they can demonstrate adequate knowledge, skills, and abilities (KSAs) to safely perform the new job.
+- They can demonstrate the necessary knowledge, skills, and abilities (KSAs) required to safely perform their new job duties.

-New employees should be able show proof they received specific training on the hazardous substances to which they would be exposed in their new jobs.
-General information, such as OSHA Hazard Communication requirements, could be expected to remain with employees from one position to another.
-However, the employer is responsible for ensuring that new employees are adequately trained and are equipped with the knowledge and information necessary to conduct their jobs safely.
+New employees should be able to provide proof of having received specific training on the hazardous substances to which they will be exposed in their new roles.
+General knowledge, such as understanding OSHA Hazard Communication requirements, is typically expected to carry over from one job to another.
+However, it remains the employer's responsibility to ensure that new employees have received adequate training and possess the necessary knowledge and information to perform their jobs safely.

 Remember, it is likely that additional training will be required since employees must prove they know the specifics of their new employer's programs such as the location of SDSs, details of the in-plant container labeling system, and the hazards of new chemicals to which they will be exposed.
 New employees must demonstrate (show and tell) adequate KSAs to their supervisors before being assigned to their new jobs.